Specification tests for generalized propensity scores using double projections: Specification tests based on double projections

-In light of these potential drawbacks, we follow an alternative route.
-More specifically, our proposed test statistics are continuous functionals of the generalized residuals marked empirical process based on the double-projections $\mathcal{P}_{n,t}1\left( \beta^{\top}X\leq u\right) $,
+Given these potential drawbacks, we follow an alternative route that leads to estimator-invariant tests.
+More specifically, our proposed test statistics are continuous functionals of the following generalized residual marked empirical process based on the double projections:

 where the double-projected weight is